rumca-js/Django-link-archive/README.md

 Scenario to import sources from a other instance:
  - find sources in the other instance.
 It should be at "Sources" menu button, by default
  - select which sources you would like to export, you can select a filter
- - click 'Show as json', it should produce a nice JSON output
+ - click 'Show as JSON', it should produce a nice JSON output
  - copy link URL of that instance, of that JSON output
  - navigate to your instance
  - select 'Admin' page